jxnl/blog/docs/services.md

 - *How do we do search?*
 - *How do we understand relevance?*
 - *How do we build a system that can improve over time using user feedback?*
+- *How do we set goals, prioritize experiments, and allocate resources?*

 I'm not a researcher stuck on shiny models.
 Instead, I'll guide you towards practical solutions.